John Morton Eshleman

 John Morton Eshleman (June 14, 1876 - February 28, 1916) was an American lawyer and politician from California.
 He was the 26th lieutenant governor of California from 1915 to 1916.

+Biography

 A native of the Midwest, Eshleman was born in Villa Ridge, Illinois, but went west in 1896 to work on the Southern Pacific Railroad.
 Eshleman received his Bachelor of Arts from the University of California, Berkeley in 1902, and the next year he received his Master of Arts there.
 At Berkeley, he was president of the student government.
 Eshleman was admitted to the California Bar in 1905 and was appointed Deputy State Labor Commissioner by Governor George Pardee.